 This is a Vase.
-It was produced by Tiffany Glass and Decorating Company.
+It was overseen (as design director) by Louis Comfort Tiffany and produced by Tiffany Glass and Decorating Company.
 It is dated ca. 1903 and we acquired it in 1977.
 Its medium is mold-blown favrile glass.
 It is a part of the Product Design and Decorative Arts department.

 At his Corona, New York factory, Tiffany encouraged continuous experimentation in glass color and surface effects.
 On the top shelf is an example of agateware [1979-84-1] in which a colorful mix of opaque glass simulates the laminated pattern and ridged texture of stone.
 A wide-mouthed vessel [1966-55-29] shows flame-like decoration and a goblet and vase [1966-55-9-a and 1977-83-1] are covered with plant-like patterning.

 Gift of Thomas Carnase.

 Our curators have highlighted 2 objects that are related to this one.

 Its dimensions are